blackchip-org/zcalc/README.md

 | `[a 2 3 4`       | `1 ; 2 ; 7`

 Leading and trailing whitespace are not significant with arguments.
-Surround with arguments with single quotes if necessary:
+Surround arguments with single quotes if necessary:

 | Input            | Stack
 |------------------|-------------|